 Investors with a financial plan can feel greater confidence when making financial decisions in part because their potential tax liability has also been addressed.
 This might include identifying deductions and timing as well as exploring ways to reduce taxable income, such as maxing out your retirement plans.
 Your Advisor may also suggest twice yearly reviews to find strategies for minimizing your tax obligation.

 The fundamentals of a financial plan have gone largely unchanged because its intention remains the same.
-Give investors a comprehensive and strategic roadmap to:
+Give investors a comprehensive and strategic roadmap with the goal of:

 · Grow a portfolio

 · Reduce taxes

 But what has changed are state and federal tax and estate planning laws which can greatly impact the efficacy of a plan if not continually monitored.
 For example, in 2018, itemized deductions such as employee business expenses were eliminated.
 For homeowners in high taxed states like New York, it meant taxpayers could no longer deduct property taxes or miscellaneous job expenses.
 Any time there is a change in the law, it will be addressed with your Financial Advisor.

 Because there is so much focus on budgeting and saving, they may be better able to make a major purchase with confidence, such as a first home, a larger home or even a vacation home.
 Or maybe they can retire sooner, set up college accounts, or create an estate plan that leaves a legacy.
 Nothing is better than making good decisions early on and then reaping the rewards down the road.